Adeptus-Dominus/ChapterMaster/docs/CODE_STYLE.md

 > [!WARNING]
 > JavaScript formatters break `$"something {variable}"` syntax by adding a space after `$`.
 Manually correct this as needed.

-- There is a great GameMaker tailored formatter, that formats most of the stuff that can get ugly, called [Gobo](https://github.com/Pizzaandy/Gobo/)
+- There is a great GameMaker tailored formatter, that formats most of the elements that can get untidy, called [Gobo](https://github.com/Pizzaandy/Gobo/)
   - Disable tab indent and set it to 4 spaces.
   - Set max line width to something like 9999, to prevent condition checks from breaking into unreadable multiple lines.
   - The above step will format structs into a single line, so you'll have to use a JS formatter afterwards to fix this.